crep4ever/songbook-gedit-mode/readme.md

 # Description

-This [gedit](http://projects.gnome.org/gedit/) plugin provides a highlight syntax mode for the song files ".sg" of the [Patacrep Songbook](http://www.patacrep.com)
+This [gedit](http://projects.gnome.org/gedit/) plugin provides a highlight syntax mode for the song files `.sg` of the [Patacrep Songbook](http://www.patacrep.com)

-This package provides two files `songbook.lang' and `songbook.xml' that you should copy in `~/.local/share/gtksourceview-3.0/language-specs' and `~/.local/share/mime/packages'.
+This package provides two files `songbook.lang` and `songbook.xml` that you should copy in :
+ - `~/.local/share/gtksourceview-3.0/language-specs`
+ - `~/.local/share/mime/packages`

 # Screenshot